Claim rule entry

 Workflow Levels – This section is for amending various form types on each approval level, for example in this section you can make it available for claimants, manager or expense team to edit VAT and select which level this VAT is editable at.

-The first screen allows specific rules to be searched for using all or part of the the rule description.
+The first screen allows specific rules to be searched for, using all or part of the the rule description.
 Use the refresh button to update the list and the clear button to return to the full list.
-The list can also be limited to enabled or disabled triggers only, using the yes / no drop down.
+The list can also be limited to enabled or disabled triggers only.

 All rules are then listed in the lower part of the first screen.
 Each description is a link which can be clicked on to edit that trigger.

-Use the Add a new workflow authorisation link from the top of the screen to create a new workflow rule.
+Use the Add new link from the top of the screen to create a new workflow rule.

 All fields in yellow are mandatory and must be completed.

 The fields available for the workflow header are:

 Description, make this as meaningful as possible because this will be displayed on the main screen.